fgx/fgx-terrain-viewer-js/readme.md

 ## Concept
 3D Globe data viewer for FGx Terrain data.

+## Notes
+In the right hand dropdown note: FGx Terrain > displays heightmaps as bitmaps

+This release does not yet support the crucial data interpolation feature that will be needed to view 3D data above zoom level 7.

+This release does dot yet support reading heightmaps and translating the data to 3D meshes.

 ### Copyright and License
 copyright &copy; 2013 Jaanga authors ~ All work herein is under the [MIT License](http://jaanga.github.io/libs/jaanga-copyright-and-mit-license.md)